Skip to navigation Skip to content

 1. Dust the Christmas tree every week

 Before assembling your tree it's a good idea to shake away the dust it’s accumulated from being stored for the past 12 months.
 To do this, take your tree outside into the garden and lightly shake each section to loosen the dust.
-You can then set up the tree and move on to step two of vacuuming.
+You can then set up the tree and move on to step two - vacuuming.
 When vacuuming your artificial tree make sure to use the lowest suction setting, and don’t spend too much time on any one area to avoid loosening the needles.

 If your tree requires a deeper clean, you can gently wash it with a solution of washing up liquid and water.
 Simply soak a clean cloth in the soapy water, wring out any excess water, and gently wipe down the branches from top to bottom.
 Make sure your tree is unplugged if it has built-in lights!